ThKrypt/QualCoder/09-Coding-audio-and-video.md

 **Linking text to coded segments**

-There are two ways to link text and coded segments.
-One way is to select text (it can be coded or preferably uncoded) then assign it to a segment.
-First select the text and right-click Prepare text link to segment.
-Then right-click on the receiving segment, choose Link text to segment, to assign the text.
+Select text (it can be coded or preferably uncoded) then assign it to a segment.
+First select the text.
+Then right-click the segment stripe to open the menu.
+Choose Link text to segment, to assign the text.

-A second way is to select a segment and link it to a text selection via a similar process.

 ## Modifying code positions in the text area